xapax/security/cross-site-scripting.md

 ### Types of XSS

 1. Persistent
 This is when the malicious code originates from the websites database.
-That means the attacker has managed to insert malicious code into the databse.
-So every time the database server that data the script will me executed.
+That means the attacker has managed to insert malicious code into the database.
+So every time the database serve that data the script will me executed. this is probably the most dangerous XSS, since it does not need to rely on social engineering.

 2. Reflected
 This is an attack where the script originates from the users request.
 This might seem a bit illogical, why would a user inject malicious code to himself?
 Well the code can